software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Add a description of the project's _overall architecture_ and the _implementation technologies_ to the project description in the `README.md`.
 Mention at least the following things:
 >
 > 1. From which components (backend, database, frontend) does the project's overall architecture consist of?
 What is the purpose of each component?
+> 2. Implement a simple [flow chart](https://mermaid.js.org/syntax/flowchart.html) which describes how the components communicate with each other.
+For example does the frontend communicate with the database directly?
-> 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
+> 3. Which programming language, frameworks and major libraries are used in the _backend implementation_?
-> 3. Which database platforms are used in different environments (development and production environment)?
+> 4. Which database platforms are used in different environments (development and production environment)?
-> 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
+> 5. Which programming language, frameworks and major libraries are used in the _frontend implementation_?

 ## REST API documentation with Swagger